Hit360D/yay-aur-helper/README.md

 ## Removing packages

-Can be removed just like any other software uwing pacman
+Can be removed just like any other software using pacman

 ```sudo pacman -Rs brave-bin```